Adam-Vandervorst/PyBHV/README.md

 - zscore and pvalue

 Additionally, provided are
-- A symbolic implementation with plotting and pretty printing
+- A symbolic implementation with analysis, plotting and pretty printing
 - Efficient bit-packed representation
 - Three redundant implementations on NumPy for performance and correctness
 - A minimal abstraction for permutations with caching and composition